 Retaining stormwater onsite reduces downstream flooding and allows pollutants to filter out over time.
 Several methods can be utilized to accomplish this task including the creation of wet detention ponds and the establishment of wetland areas in conjunction with detention ponds that allow nutrients to be removed by vegetation, this approach helps to supplement conventional sediment controls.
 The creation of wetlands helps to retain stormwater and decrease water quality impacts.
 The Project Sponsor utilized the services of Professional Civil Engineering, LLC ("PCE"), a local engineering design firm, to develop a Preliminary Stormwater Management Plan and Drainage Analysis Report ("Stormwater Management Plan").
-The Stormwater Management Plan utilizes a network Westwood Rezoning & Planned Unit Development Application Exhibit "F" - Application Question #16, Basis for Findings December 2016 of multiple smaller ponds throughout the Project Site that ultimately collect and slowly release stormwater flows and surface runoff to the primary approximately 6.5-acre stormwater detention lake at the center of the Westwood Neighborhood.
+The Stormwater Management Plan utilizes a network of multiple smaller ponds throughout the Project Site that ultimately collect and slowly release stormwater flows and surface runoff to the primary approximately 5 acre stormwater detention lake at the center of the Westwood Neighborhood.
 This approach to fragmented stormwater collection and slow passage to primary detention areas helps to alleviate sediments and cleanse stormwater through multiple chamber distribution prior to final release.
 The Stormwater Management Plan includes an analysis of stormwater capacity within the preliminary system design and includes findings that indicate there is sufficient volume capacity for the anticipated storm events and typical surface runoff associated with the Westwood neighborhood development.
 In addition, the Project Sponsor intends to utilize bio-retention channels to collect and process surface runoff water collection prior to distribution to the detention ponds throughout the Project Site.
 This approach is recognized as a BMP as per the NYSDEC and will further help to cleanse surface runoff prior to final alleviation to the Ellicott Creek corridor. • Limit impervious cover: